PKS 0537−441: Description

 PKS 0537−441 is found violently variable on the electromagnetic spectrum at all frequencies, and is a source of gamma ray emission.
 Between December 2004 and March 2005, it underwent intense activity showing more than 4 magnitudes in a V filter in 50 days and 2.5 in 10 days.
-PKS 0537−441 is also known to display two flaring episodes, one in July 2009 and one in March 2010, with its gamma ray luminosity in the 0.1-100 GeV energy range reaching a peak value (2.6 x 10^{48} erg s^{−1}) on 3-d timescales at the end of the month.
+PKS 0537−441 is also known to display two flaring episodes, one in July 2009 and one in March 2010, with its gamma ray luminosity in the 0.1-100 GeV energy range reaching a peak value (2.6 × 10^{48} erg s^{−1}) on 3-d timescales at the end of the month.
 During its variability, PKS 0537−441 shows signs of both flux and color index variability on timescales.

 PKS 0537−441 contains a radio structure.
 The source is found to be core dominated on arcsecond scales with a secondary bright component separated by 7".2 at a 305° positional angle (PA).
 However, according to 2.3 GHz observations conducted by the Southern Hemisphere VLBI Experimental program (SHEVE), the radio structure has a 4.2 Jansky core with a measured diameter of 1.1 mas.
 There is a jetlike component, confirmed to be an asymmetric core-jet structure according to a 5 GHz Very-long-baseline interferometry imaging.
 This component is located north of the compact core.

 PKS 0537−441 shows gamma ray and optical oscillations.
 During its high state between August 2008 and 2011, the periodogram of its gamma ray light curve displays a peak reaching T_{0} ~ 280 days with significance of 99.7%.
 A broad magnesium ionized emission line was also discovered at redshift (z) 0.885, implied to be a mini low ionization broad absorption-line quasar.
 This speculates PKS 0537−441 might be a binary quasar.